 "So far [the benefits of rosemary oil for hair growth] has not been scientifically proven on humans," says Angela, referring to a study on mice, where rosemary oil was used to speed up hair growth.
 Angela explains that there has been a human study, albeit only on 28 people, each one of whom had a scalp condition called alopecia areata (an autoimmune disorder which results in patchy hair loss).
 Hair loss caused by alopecia areata is very different from other types of hair loss or slow growth so the findings were limited.
 "So far, when it comes to science there is no proof," says Angela of rosemary oil.

 All is not lost, though.
 It could be that the act of regularly massaging oil into the scalp is the catalyst that stimulates new hair cells.
 Hannah praises scalp massagers in particular.
 "You can use rosemary oil by massaging it into your scalp for five minutes and leaving it on for a minimum of 15 minutes," she says.
 Hannah also rates rosemary oil for its antibacterial benefits for the scalp and hair.
 Plus, it can be very nourishing on dry hair strands.
-That's why brands like Pacifica, Innersense and R+Co are infusing it into shampoos and conditioners.
+That's why so many brands are infusing it into shampoos and conditioners.
 When it comes to hair growth, however, the science just isn't there.

 Is castor oil good for hair growth?